Kenny Mayne: NBC

 From July–September 2021, Mayne along with another former ESPN anchor, Cari Champion, hosted streaming coverage of the 2020 Summer Olympics on Peacock called Tokyo Tonight.
 Mayne, in an interview with journalist Julie Stewart-Binks, said the series will "[catch] the viewers up on what they may have not seen."

 Other ventures

 Mayne was also in the 1998 film BASEketball, which featured the creators of South Park, Trey Parker and Matt Stone.
 He was alongside Dan Patrick and appeared on SportsCenter to cover the latest BASEketball playoff competition.
 In 1999, he played himself on an episode of The Drew Carey Show entitled "Tracy Bowl".

 Before agreeing to the deal with ESPN, Mayne had talks with Comedy Central about doing a sports-themed The Daily Show-style program and was a finalist to be the host of the syndicated version of Deal or No Deal.
 He confirmed both discussions.

 In 2008, Mayne penned his first book, An Incomplete and Inaccurate History of Sport, a collection of offbeat musings on sports and pop culture.
 In 2010, he appeared in the animated film Kung Fu Magoo as himself.

+In 1979, during a college football game, Mayne suffered torn ligaments and a fractured fibula after a collision; the injury effectively ended his playing career.
+Later, in his 50s, his injury would occasionally flare up, and he eventually found relief by using a special leg brace.
+In 2018, he founded the non-profit organization Run Freely, that provides such braces to injured veterans.

+He has a golf podcast called We Need a Fourth with Cooper Manning and Brian Baumgartner, produced by SmartLess Media.